 Post-launch, twin sentinels guard your empire:

-• notebook_data/ – Notes, PDF extracts, AI summaries, the works
+notebook_data/– Notes, PDF extracts, AI summaries, the workssurreal_data/– Database brains keeping everything lightning-indexed

 Pro Move: Rsync these folders regularly.
 Migrate?
 Copy-paste.
 Air-gapped?
 They’re yours alone.
 No SaaS overlord holds the keys.

-From terminal blink to AI-powered insights: 90 seconds flat.
+In favorable conditions, initial setup can take a few minutes; actual time depends on hardware and network.
 This isn’t “enterprise IT”—it’s drag-and-drop sovereignty for thinkers who refuse cloud cages.
 Upload your first research PDF and feel the future hum.

 Launch NotebookLM: Your Instant Cloud AI Notebook Setup Guide